materialsvirtuallab/matcalc/README.md

 r2scan_calculator = PESCalculator.load_universal("r2scan")
 ```

 At the time of writing, these are the TensorNet-MatPES models.
-However, these recommendations may updated as newer
+However, these recommendations may updated as improved
 models become available.

 MatCalc also supports trivial parallelization using joblib via the `calc_many` method.